DangerDrome/DangerOS/README.md

 <br>

 # Features
-#### DangerOS(Dangerous) is a spin on the Rocky Linux Operating System: Streamlined specifically for use in Visual Effects.
+#### DangerOS(Dangerous) is a spin on the Rocky Linux Operating System: Streamlined specifically for use in Media Generation, Content Creation & Visual Effects.

 #### Features include